lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 2. In the Projects tab, select "Open"
 3. Navigate to the root directory you cloned the project into.

-   - When listing files and dirs in this directory, you should see a directory "Comittment_to_Change_App" but not a directory "commitments".
+   - When listing files and dirs in this directory, you should see a directory "Commitment_to_Change_App" but not a directory "commitments".

 4. Click OK.